adityakirubakaran/CalHacks-2025-Tutorialize-Anything/README.md

 - Anthropic for Claude AI
 - BrightData for web scraping capabilities
-- Google for Gemini AI and Imagen image generation
+- Pollinations.ai for free Stable Diffusion image generation
 - Fish.Audio for text-to-speech services
 - The Next.js and React teams for excellent frameworks